Awala Core

 If the server corresponds to a private gateway, it SHOULD listen on port 276 if it has the appropriate permission to do so or port 13276 if it does not.
 Alternatively, if using Unix domain sockets, the client SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (root in Unix-like systems).

-If the server corresponds to a Internet gateway, it MUST use awala-gsc as the service string in the SRV record.
+If the server corresponds to an Internet gateway, it MUST use awala-gsc as the service string in the SRV record.

 In addition to sending parcels to each other, the client MAY also register Parcel Delivery Deauthorizations (PDD) with the server.